-The child should be taken to the office by the staff and the incident should be explained to the Principal or Deputy Principal.
-The offence should be documented in the Behaviour Log (kept in Executive Principal's office
+- The child should be taken to the office by the staff and the incident should be explained to the Principal or Deputy Principal.
+The offence should be documented in CPOMs.

 5. Emergency Procedure

 Please use the walkie talkie system to contact the office immediately.